PaloAltoNetworks/a3s/README.md

 ### Target namespaces

-An authorization lives in a nanmespace and can target the current namespace of some of their children.
+An authorization lives in a namespace and can target the current namespace or some of their children.
 Authorizations propagate down the namespace hierarchy starting from where it applied.
 It can not affect parents or sibling namespaces.